 - San Diego Border Patrol: The group traveled along the border and saw various fence structures, a WW2 bunker, and Friendship Park.
 From the time the US-Mexico Boundary Commission first met at Friendship Park in 1849, at the end of the US-Mexico War, people have met at Friendship Park to visit across the international boundary.
 During this time, the park has been characterized by goodwill and an absence of violence.

 Each year, a new cohort participates in weekly meetings and briefings.
 Learn more about FBI Citizens Academy nominations.
-The next class is scheduled to begin in fall 2020.
+The next class is scheduled to begin in spring 2022.

 Membership Social Events

-Our FBISDCAAA holiday party at Tom Ham’s Lighthouse was a lot of fun.
-Recent member events include happy hours and a summer garden party.
+Our 2019 FBISDCAAA holiday party at Tom Ham’s Lighthouse was a lot of fun.
+Previous member events include happy hours and a summer garden party.

 FBI Teen Academy

-The FBI San Diego Division is hosting 70 high school students for two, one-day Teen Academies this summer (June 25 and July 23).
+The FBI San Diego Division hosted 70 high school students for two, one-day Teen Academies in summer 2019.
 Teens learned about good decision making, FBI careers, human trafficking, violent extremist recruiting, the FBI deadly force policy, the dangers of drugs, met a drug dog, learned how to take fingerprints, role played a felony car stop with SWAT agents, and practiced split second decision making with the Firearms Training Simulator (FATS).
 They also had a delicious lunch, sponsored by the FBISDCAAA, during which they had small group career mentoring sessions with agents and professional staff.
 At the end of the day, graduates received certificates and were designated as “Teen Ambassadors”, eligible to volunteer at information booths for community outreach events throughout the year.